 - No distortion

-- Just clean, precise results.
+- Just clean, precise results

-This is what makes femtosecond fiber lasers different from traditional and even
+This is what makes femtosecond fiber lasers different from traditional and even picosecond systems.

-Why Ultra-Fast Lasers Are Changing Manufacturing?
+Why Ultra-Fast Lasers Are Changing Manufacturing

 Products are getting: